cerebral-legacy/cerebral-website/content/get-started/07_using-inputoutput.en.md

 )
 ```

-Then we add this new Component to our Parent App-Component as follows:
+Then we add this new Component to our existing Parent App-Component (*./src/components/App/index.js*) as follows:
 ```js
 import React from 'react'
 import { connect } from 'cerebral/react'